jakehschwartz/recipe-scraper/README.md

 ### 01/14/2017
 When testing the bookmarklet I created yesterday, I found an issue with my function to determine if there was a recipe.
 I expected `document.body.toString` to give me the raw html, but it did not.
+I had to switch to `document.body.innerHTML`.